Quad City Storm

-The Quad City Storm is a professional minor league hockey team to begin play in the 2018–19 season as a member of the Southern Professional Hockey League.
+The Quad City Storm is a professional minor league ice hockey team.
+They began play in the 2018–19 season as a member of the SPHL.
 The team is based in the Quad Cities area of Illinois and Iowa, with home games at the Vibrant Arena at The MARK in Moline, Illinois.
 The team replaced the ECHL's Quad City Mallards after the ownership ceased operations of the team in 2018.
-Due to the effects of the COVID-19 pandemic, the Storm was one of several SPHL teams to not participate in the 2020–21 season.
+Due to the effects of the COVID-19 pandemic, the Storm were one of several SPHL teams to not participate in the 2020–21 season; they returned to play the following season.

 History

 In 2018, the Quad City Mallards' owner Jordan Melville stated he was folding the team after losing about US$4 million since he became the sole owner in 2013.
 On May 24, 2018, local ownership consisting of Ryan Mosley and John Dawson obtained a franchise in the Southern Professional Hockey League to replace the Mallards at the TaxSlayer Center for the 2018–19 season by purchasing the franchise rights of the defunct Louisiana IceGators.
 Former original Mallards' owner Howard Cornfield was brought on as a consultant.
 The team hired longtime SPHL player Dave Pszenyczny as their inaugural head coach.
 As the Mallards name was unavailable due to the ECHL retaining the trademark, the new team held a name-the-team contest with new name announced as the Quad City Storm on June 21.
+In May 2024, Shayne Toporowski was name new head coach of the Quad City Storm replacing Dave Pszenyczny after a long 6 years with the Storm.